tailscale/tailsql/README.md

 ./tailsql --init-config demo.conf
 ```

-Feel free to edit this configuration file to suit your tastes, then run:
+Feel free to edit this configuration file to suit your tastes.
+The file encodes
+an [Options](./server/tailsql/options.go#L27) value.
+Once you are satisfied, run:

 ```shell
 # The --local flag starts an HTTP server on localhost.